Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_magnetism_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_magnetism_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_magnetism_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_magnetism_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_magnetism_radius_ - Default: 1000 - The radius around the dead player for magnetism.

 ## Total Mayhem